-Examples of Ionic Bonds
+Examples of ionic bonds

-For example, in calcium chloride, calcium oxide, magnesium sulfide two electrons transfer occurs for the formation of ionic bonding.
+For example, in calcium chloride, calcium oxide, and magnesium sulfide two electrons transfer occurs for the formation of ionic bonding.
 In such a combination, every participant atom would attain the stable inert gas electronic structure.

-Formation of Ionic Compounds
+Formation of ionic compounds

 Attainment of stable noble gas electronic configuration is the clue of formation ionic and covalent bonding or chemical reactions.
 Such a conclusion helps us to predict the chemical elements which most likely to form ionic compounds.